moh123mos/duocodo-docs/docs/guide/ch5/use-case-formats.md

     - Estimated time to complete
     - Skill tags (e.g., "arrays", "sorting", "dynamic-programming")
     - XP reward value
-14. The content creator clicks "Validate Exercise."
+14. The content creator clicks "Save as Draft."
-15. The system runs comprehensive validation:
+15. The system saves the exercise in draft status.
-    - Checks all test cases execute successfully
-    - Verifies model solution passes
-    - Tests for infinite loops or timeout issues
-    - Checks for ambiguous problem statements
-    - Validates that hidden test cases aren't trivially guessable
-16. If validation passes, the system displays: *"Exercise validated successfully!"*
+16. The system displays: *"Exercise saved successfully!
+Proceed to validation when ready."*
 17. The content creator can:
-    - Save as draft
+    - Continue editing
-    - Submit for peer review
+    - Submit for validation (goes to Use Case 16)
-    - Publish immediately (if authorized)
+    - Delete draft
-18. The content creator selects "Submit for Peer Review."
+18. The content creator clicks "Submit for Validation."
-19. The system assigns the exercise to 1-3 other content creators for review.
+19. The system transitions to Use Case 16 (Validate Exercise Before Publishing).
-20. Reviewers test the exercise and provide feedback within 3-5 days.
-21. The content creator receives feedback and makes revisions if needed.
-22. After approval, the exercise is published and becomes available to learners.

 **Alternative Scenarios:**

 **A1.
 Insufficient Test Cases**
-- At Step 15, if fewer than 5 test cases exist:
+- At Step 14, if fewer than 5 test cases exist:
-  - The system displays: *"Add at least 5 test cases to ensure thorough testing."*
+  - The system displays: *"Add at least 5 test cases before saving."*
-  - Validation fails; exercise cannot be published.
+  - Save is blocked until minimum requirement is met.

 **A2.
 Model Solution Fails Test Cases**
 - At Step 11, if the model solution doesn't pass all tests:
   - The system displays: *"Your model solution failed test case [X].
 Expected: [Y], Got: [Z]."*
-  - The creator must fix either the solution or the test case.
+  - The creator must fix either the solution or the test case before saving.

 **A3.
-Ambiguous Problem Statement**
+Missing Required Fields**
-- At Step 15, if AI analysis detects unclear instructions:
+- At Step 14, if mandatory fields are empty:
-  - The system suggests: *"The problem statement may be unclear.
-Consider adding examples or clarifying [specific area]."*
-  - Creator can revise or proceed with warning.
+  - The system displays: *"Complete all required fields: [List]"*
+  - Incomplete sections are highlighted in red.

 **A4.
-Test Case Timeout**
-- At Step 15, if test execution exceeds time limits:
-  - The system displays: *"Test case [X] exceeds the [N]-second limit.
-Consider optimizing or adjusting constraints."*
+Auto-Save During Creation**
+- Throughout the process, the system auto-saves progress every 2 minutes.
+- If creator closes browser, they can resume from last saved state.

 **A5.
-Duplicate Exercise Detected**
-- At Step 15, if a similar exercise exists:
-  - The system displays: *"A similar exercise was found: [Exercise Name].
-This may be redundant."*
-  - Creator can proceed or modify to differentiate.

-**A6.
-Peer Review Rejection**
-- At Step 21, if reviewers identify serious flaws:
-  - The system compiles reviewer feedback.
-  - The creator must address concerns before resubmission.

-**A7.
-Hidden Test Cases Too Predictable**
-- At Step 15, if hidden cases are similar to public ones:
-  - The system warns: *"Hidden test cases should cover scenarios not demonstrated in public tests."*
-  - Creator should add more diverse edge cases.

-**A8.
 Multiple Programming Languages**
 - At Step 9, if the exercise supports multiple languages:
   - Creator must provide model solutions in each language.
-  - Each solution is validated independently.
+  - Each solution is validated independently before saving.
   - Language-specific hints may be needed.

 **Extensions:**